christianwoehrle/terraform_aws_playground/README.md

 # terraformawsplayground

-trying to setup stuff on aws
+playground to create aws instances with terraform